prakashgore/SummariX/README.md

 # SummariX
 📝 SummariX is a Multilingual Text Summarizer application that summarizes text, PDFs in multiple languages using large language model (LLM) and Huggingface online API.
-We used a pre-trained T5 model and its tokenizer from Hugging Face Transformers library and more hugging face summerization models API.
+We used a pre-trained  models and its tokenizer from Hugging Face Transformers library and more hugging face summerization models API.

 ## Features